Manjiree1996/Pizza-Sales-Analysis/README.md

 # Pizza-Sales-Analysis
 # Problem Statement
-With the help of this dashboard, we would like to visualize various aspects of our pizza sales data to gain insights into our business performance. we would know about the daily and monthly trend of total orders over a specific time period also shared pizza sales by customer preferences. also highlighting Top 5 & Bottom 5 best-selling pizza based on Revenue, Total Quantity & Total Orders.
+With the help of this dashboard, we like to visualize various aspects of pizza sales data to gain insights of business performance.
+We would know about the daily and monthly trend of total orders over a specific time period also shared pizza sales by customer preferences.
+Also highlighting Top 5 & Bottom 5 selling pizza based on Revenue, Total Quantity & Total Orders.

 # KPI's Requirement
 1. Total Revenue